rook-network/rook/docs/src/rules/assets.md

 - Tower - prevents production and can be used to capture settlements
 - University - produces technology (Academy, Armoury)

+## Traits

-### Abilities
+### Technological

 - Fortify - population within Cities and Capitals are considered double
-- Roads - Markets can trade at a 1:1 ratio
+- Barter - Markets can trade at a 1:1 ratio
+- Roads -

+### Cultural

+- Seafarer
+- Pluralism - factions can build multiple capitals.
+Opposing factions must conquer all capitals.